 Code of Ethics

 This code is meant to be read by teachers, staff, participants, and volunteers.
-Some parts may apply only to teachers or staff, but we feel it is important that everyone be informed about the agreements all parties are making in coming to SMC.
+Some parts may apply only to teachers or staff, but we feel it is important that everyone be informed about the agreements all parties are making in coming to DMC.

 We see power and ethics as inextricably tied.
 Ethical conduct involves understanding how power informs our roles and responsibilities.
 While everyone has personal power, some social or professional roles confer increased power that we believe should be accompanied by heightened ethical responsibilities.

-We will not abuse the power granted by our role within a retreat setting, by our professional position at SMC, or by our wider cultural status.
+We will not abuse the power granted by our role within a retreat setting, by our professional position at DMC, or by our wider cultural status.
 Instead, we will utilize our increased influence to prevent harm, empower others, and serve them in their practice of awakening to their own inherent wisdom.

-While at SMC, teachers are entrusted as authority figures and representatives of their respective traditions and disciplines.
+While at DMC, teachers are entrusted as authority figures and representatives of their respective traditions and disciplines.
 They are responsible for holding this awareness and for maintaining appropriate boundaries to protect students.
 They will not exploit or otherwise misuse the power of their status in their relationships with participants or staff.